ONSITE SEWAGE TREATMENT SYSTEMS

 The septic tank is a watertight concrete box that collects all wastewater leaving the house.
 In the septic tank, solid materials in the wastewater settle and collect at the bottom of the tank.
 Oils and scum float to the top of the tank.
 Clarified liquids discharge through a tee to a soil absorption system.

-The Environmental Health Division recommends hiring a septic tank pumping service (see "septic" in the YellowPages) to remove accumulated solids in the tank every three years, so solids are not allowed to fill the tank or overflow into the soil absorption system.
+Environmental Health recommends hiring a septic tank pumping service (see "septic" in the YellowPages) to remove accumulated solids in the tank every three years, so solids are not allowed to fill the tank or overflow into the soil absorption system.
 Since 2008, all new and upgraded sewage systems are required to have a riser(s) to grade to allow access to the septic tank for pumping.

 The number of bedrooms and the presence of a garbage disposal determine the size of the tank.
 A garbage disposal is strongly discouraged because the disposal increases the amount of kitchen scraps and other solids that enter the septic tank and possibly pass into the soil absorption system.